johannfaouzi/johannfaouzi.github.io/index.md

 I just started, so I do not have much to say yet, but I'm working on machine learning for precision medicine in Parkinson's disease, with a focus on cognitive decline and falls.
-I am under the supervision of Olivier Colliot and Jean-Christophe Corvol.
+I'm under the supervision of Olivier Colliot and Jean-Christophe Corvol.

 More information soon.